parasmaisalunkhe/ChineseCheckersRL/README.md

 # ChineseCheckersRL
-# MARL approach to Chinese Checkers with mulitiple players (2,3,4,6)
+MARL approach to Chinese Checkers with multiple players (2,3,4,6) using PettingZoo and MARLlib